BAkinmarin/the-cleaning-hack-calculator/README.md

 > My mentor who provided me with great feedback and guidance at the inception of this project, helping to keep at the forefront the requirements for a successful project.

 ### Code Community
-> Other software developers who gave feedback on their experience whilst interacting with The cleaning Hack Calculator.
+> Other software developers who gave feedback on their experience whilst interacting with The Cleaning Hack Calculator.

 ### Family
 > Special thanks to my family for supporting with user testing and providing feedback on flow and experience.